Invest in an intelligent portfolio of low-fee funds that are designed to meet your financial goals.

 Insurance and protection - All of our accounts have standard investor protection up to $500k in the case of our insolvency

-Powerful backing - Wealthsimple is backed by over $120M in investment from the Power Financial Group
+Powerful backing - Wealthsimple is backed by $200M in investment from some of the world's largest financial institutions

 Your security and trust are important to us.
 We're committed to protecting your account with the highest standards of security available.